Neshri/Introspection/rules.md

     Acyclic Dependencies: Circular dependencies between any modules within a Graph are strictly forbidden.
 The import graph must be a Directed Acyclic Graph (DAG).

-    Orchestrator Privilege: Within a Graph, a single orchestrator class (e.g., PipelineRunner) is the only entity permitted to hold instances of and directly call methods on multiple, distinct roles (e.g., Scout, Planner).

-    Role Isolation: Roles are defined as classes that encapsulate a specific step of a workflow.
-A Role is forbidden from importing, instantiating, or directly calling another sibling Role.
-All data must be passed to it by the Orchestrator.

-    Database Location: The persistent memory database (e.g., memory_db/) must be located at the project root, outside the /evolving_graphs/ Genome.
+    Database Location: The persistent memory database (e.g., chroma_db/) must be located at the project root, outside the /evolving_graphs/ Genome.
 It is an external dependency, not part of the agent's mutable codebase.

     Memory Token Limit: Individual memories stored in the database must not exceed 1,000 tokens, as measured by tiktoken.
 Logic for handling oversized content (e.g., chunking) must exist outside the core MemoryInterface.